pedropaim/Quad-Rotor-Controller/README.md

 ## Yaw Control

-The controller can be a linear/proportional heading controller to yaw rate commands (non-linear transformation not required)."
+The yaw controller is proportional heading controller to yaw rate commands:"

 ```
 float b = (-3.1413,3.1413);